 There isn’t always time to mop floors the good old fashioned way, so I want to teach you this simple cleaning hack that will greatly lengthen the time between needing to do a full mop job.
-Learn both what it is to spot mop, and how to spot mop to keep your home looking clean and fresh at all times.
+Learn both what it is to spot mop, and how to spot mop to keep your home looking clean and fresh all of the time.

 Considering that I am one of five children, and my mom always had several other kids in her care at the same time, it was quite the feat to keep it that clean.

 Anyway, this is one of her old cleaning tips that she passed down to me that I wanted to share with you all to make your lives a bit better/easier too.

 We live in a time where I think we go a little too crazy when it comes to cleaning sometimes, trying to keep things disinfected constantly, and I want to teach you how to cut yourself a little slack when it comes to your cleaning routine.

 I used to have this insane daily/ weekly/ monthly chore list of things that I had to keep ultra clean, and I know now that me being that controlling about how clean my house was, was really just me having an insane anxiety level that was being left unchecked.

 Now that I have taken the time and the effort to work through my personal issues, and have learned to be more calm about my housekeeping regimen, this cleaning tip actually helps me find balance.

 Balance in not having to clean every square inch of my tile/hard floors every single time that I see a few spots or smears.

 Whether you go here by googling or searching the social medias things like “what is spot mopping”, “spot mopping meaning”, “how to spot mop”, “spot mopping definition”, “what is spot mop cleaning”.